Our Speech and Language Therapy (SaLT) service provides support to babies, children and young people (BCYP) with their:

 We are currently recruiting to this specialist post.
 Children continue to be seen by our experienced Speech and Language Therapy Team.

-Children with a diagnosis of moderate to severe bilateral, sensori-neural hearing loss and also have speech, language and communication needs are seen by the specialist speech and language therapy team.
+Babies, children and young people with a diagnosis of moderate to severe bilateral, sensori-neural hearing loss and also have speech, language and communication needs are seen by the specialist speech and language therapy team.

 Input may be delivered face to face or virtually in 1:1 sessions, in groups, or by providing tailored advice, strategies and training and in close liaison with the Teachers of the Deaf.